COVID-19 update – 12 December 2020

-The History Research Centre will be closed to the public until further notice.
-Our volunteers will continue to handle requests for information and research.
-Please contact us via email at email@example.com.
-The telephone has an answering system but it will not be monitored regularly so it will be better to send an email.
+Our volunteers will continue to handle research requests via email to firstname.lastname@example.org.
+The telephone has an answering system but it is not monitored regularly so it’s better to send an email.

 Maldon District Museum and History Research Centre hold wonderful collections of artefacts, photographs and historical records related to the Maldon District which are used to tell our stories

 Our collection was started in 1966 by the Maldon Progress, Publicity and Tourist Association, and since 1993 has been under the custodianship of Maldon Museum & Archives Association Inc.